swaroopar/inprogress-engineer/docs/java/async-servlets.md

 ## Port vs Socket

-Port is physical network property.
+Port is a network property.

 Where as socket is how a network connection is expressed in software.
 Best explanation - UNIX socket is (in code) a data structure (or object) that you can use to send or receive data.
+This object has two queue fields.
+One for incoming data and one for outgoing data.

 :::info[Interesting Reads]